-	I'm an experienced therapist working in private practice, having completed my formal Diploma in Integrative Counselling and Psychotherapy at the Minster Centre, one of the leading Integrative training institutions in the UK and Europe.
-I also work at the East London Mental Health Service (previously MIND), an organisation offering short-term counselling to the local community, as part of my commitment to inclusion, meaning I work with and welcome clients from diverse backgrounds.
+I'm an experienced therapist working in private practice, having completed my MA in Integrative Counselling and Psychotherapy and Diploma in Integrative and Counselling at one of the leading Integrative training institutions in the UK and Europe.
+I've also worked at the East London Mental Health Service (previously MIND), an organisation offering short-term counselling to the local community, as part of my commitment to inclusion, meaning I work with and welcome clients from diverse backgrounds.
 I've worked at Highbury Counselling Centre, offering long-term counselling to anyone who can assess the service.
+My first MA was in English Language and Literature at Oxford University.
 I've previously worked in the fields of journalism, art and creative writing.

 Counselling and Therapy

 You may be considering counselling or therapy, either for the first time, or to continue the lifelong journey of self-exploration and development.You may be in crisis or suffering long-term distress.You may feel stuck in some areas, with the same patterns repeating themselves again and again, or have painful feelings related to difficult experiences in the past.
 Perhaps you hope to make changes in your life, to feel more fulfilled and balanced, with richer, more rewarding relationships with yourself and the people around you.
 Therapy can help with this, as we work together to make sense of your experience, identify difficulties, and explore your inner and outer resources.
 An exploratory meeting to discuss your needs may help you decide.